5 Minute Tropical Rum Punch Cocktail Recipe

 Instructions:

-Measure ingredients either into a favorite cocktail glass or a large pitcher.
+Measure ingredients either into a favorite cocktail shaker or a large pitcher.
 Stir and add the desired amount of ice.
-Garnish with a pineapple slice on the rim, orange slices, lime slices, a fun paper straw, or a fun wood stir stick.
+Garnish with a pineapple slice on the rim, orange slices, a slice of lime, a fun paper straw, or a fun wood stir stick.

 Substitutions

-There are two schools of thought on the best way to make a true tropical rum punch.
+There are two schools of thought on the best way to make tropical rum drinks.
 One is to use only fresh juices with natural flavors.

 If you have the time and the right equipment (ie my favorite juice machine) it is definitely a cheaper way to go since you can just buy the fruit.